 The input to Maro consists of a set of evaluations, which are pipeline instances along with their status and the original planned pipeline.

 Definition 3.1 (Pipeline).
-A pipeline P is a set of steps S_0, \ldots, S_n , which can be accessed by their name using P(name) = S where id(S) = name.
+A planned pipeline P is a set of steps $S_0, \ldots, S_n$ , which are operators or operator choices.